 Q2.
 You’ve Noticed A Coworker Harassing Another Employee.
 How Do You Respond?

-This is a tricky question to answer, as it requires you to apply your subjective judgment.
-Recruiters who ask this question are essentially testing your personality, and there are no correct or incorrect answers.
+This is one of the hard hypothetical questions, as it requires you to apply your subjective judgment.
+The recruiter is essentially testing your personality, and there are no correct or incorrect answers.

 You could, for example, assertively intervene and stand up for the harassed employee.
 If you’re concerned about the repercussions, however, you can inform upper management.
 Try to answer this question as honestly as possible and give reasons for your judgment.